Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 Infrastructure still matters, but here it matters as research infrastructure.

-The support, stewardship, and institutional case belongs in `Sutton SignWriting Infrastructure and Program`.
+The stewardship and institutional case belongs in *Sutton SignWriting Infrastructure and Program*.

-This entry should connect to that support lane without becoming a support brief itself.
+This entry should connect to that stewardship series without becoming a stewardship brief itself.

 ## What This Program Is Not